rapid7/insightconnect-plugins/plugins/pdf_reader/help.md

 # Description

-Tools for extracting text from a PDF
+PDF Reader is a plugin for extracting text from a PDF file.

+This plugin utilizes a Python package called [pdfplumber](https://pypi.org/project/pdfplumber/).

 # Key Features

 * Extract text from a PDF document

 # Requirements

-* This Plugin does not contain any requirements.
+*This plugin does not contain any requirements.*

 # Supported Product Versions